ryantakata/SchedulingProblem/README.md

 Pseudocode

-Create a void function that takes in 7 parameters.
-The unavailability of both people, the clock in schedule of both people, the duration of the meeting, an unavailability string vector containing the total unavailable times, and a string vector that takes in the time that the group is clocked in for the day.
+Create a void function that takes in 8 parameters.
+The unavailability of both people, the clock in schedule of both people, the duration of the meeting, an unavailability string vector containing the total unavailable times, a string vector that takes in the time that the group is clocked in for the day, and an ofstream variable to print to an output file.

 Create a string vector to keep track of the total available time slots.